moacdev/moacdev/README.md

 - 👨🏻‍💻 Developer with more then 5 years experience
 - 🌱 I’m currently learning everything 🤣
 - 💡 I love innovation and new technologies
-- 🤝 I’m looking to collaborate with other content creators
+- 🤝 I’m looking forward to collaborate with others
-- 🎤 Giving talks at events on topics related to technology, solware development, and company culture
+- 🎤 Giving talks at events on topics related to technology, software development, and company culture
 - 📫 What is the best way to contact me?
 [Linkedin](https://www.linkedin.com/in/mohamed-a-cisse-5a5149218/)
 - 😄 Pronouns: He/Him